Roach Treatment After-Care

 - Avoid the treated area(s) for one hour.
-Clean or wipe down any surfaces or utensils that may have been left out during the treatment with a simple soap and water solution.
+Clean or wipe down any surfaces or utensils that may have stinging insect left out during the roach treatment with a simple soap and water solution.

-- Keep sink areas clean and as dry as possible.
+- Keep sink areas clean and as dry as possible to support our cockroach pest control efforts.
 As roaches react to the treatment, they will need more water.
 If water is not readily available, this will speed up the baiting process and eradication.
 They will also feed on the bait more actively if there are no other competing food sources such as dirty dishes, food debris, or grease in the sink or left out on the counters.

 - Expect to see more roaches for two weeks.
-As roaches are affected by the treatment they will start to come out during the daytime hours.
+As they are affected by the roach treatment they will start to come out during the daytime hours.

-- After the initial two weeks, keep careful track of where you are still seeing activity.
+- After the initial two weeks of cockroach pest control, keep careful track of where you are still seeing activity.
 This will help our technicians for your follow-up visits and we will be able to spend more time on concentrated areas or “hot spots”.

-- Keep all your recommended and schedule appointments at the time frames and intervals that our technicians have recommended.
+- Keep all your recommended and schedule appointments at the time frames and intervals that our Mug-A-Bug Pest Control technicians have recommended.
 Roaches are not an overnight kill or success, and it will take time to completely eradicate.

-- After you have been cleared or complete eradication has been achieved, talk to your technician about setting up a maintenance service to ensure that you are roach free always!
+- After you have stinging insect cleared or complete eradication has stinging insect achieved, talk to your Mug-A-Bug Pest Control technician about setting up a maintenance service to ensure that you are roach free always!

-How long after the treatment should it take for roaches to die off completely?
+How long after the roach treatment should it take for roaches to die off completely?

 Some roaches, like the German cockroach, are primarily carried into the home by other means, whether it be used furniture or appliances, or electronics purchased at a pawn shop or online from another residential customer who may have a current roach infestation.
 It is important to carefully inspect any/all products that are being purchased from an individual.